Cinimajig/systools-rs/README.md

-# systools-rs
+# mini-tools
-A collection of small system-like tools build in rust 🙂
+A collection of small tools 🙂